UnderwaterOwlbear/underwaterowlbear.github.io/_drafts/solo.md

 - Hill: Only one per sector.
 Takes up 1/2 sector (only one side is on the hill).
 - Rough Terrain: Takes up full sector.
 Woods, Marsh, BuA, etc.

 Assign units to each sector.
-You may assign multiple units to each sector, or hold units in reserve, so long as there is at least one unit in each sector.
+You may assign multiple units to each sector, or hold units in reserve, so long as there is at least one unit in each sector (left, center, right).

 Yes, this means armies must be comprised of at least 3 distinct units.